paritytech/polkadot-sdk/substrate/frame/sassafras/src/data/benchmark-results.md

 - Verification doesn't depend on ring size as verification key is already constructed.
 - Timing is insignificant given a number of tickets that is appropriately bounded.
-- Current bound is set to epoch-slots, which iirc for Polkadot is 3600.
+- Currently the bound is set to epoch-slots, which iirc for Polkadot is 3600.
   In this case if all the tickets are submitted in one shot timing is 39 seconds, which is not acceptable.
   TODO: find a sensible bound

 ---

-## RECOMPUTE RING VERIFIER KEY (Domain size 1024)
+## Recompute Ring Verifier Key (on epoch change)

 `x` = Ring size